What is Google Trends?

 For example, “jaguar” is both an animal and a car brand.
 Google attempts to classify searches by category to allow Trends users to select which one they mean in these cases.
 In this case, that means that if we wanted to see searches for “jaguar” that Google categorized as for the car, we’d select the “Autos & Vehicles” category, and vice versa.

-In most cases, this categorization is not necessary and only results in limiting our available data, but it’s there if needed.
+In most cases, this feature is not necessary and only results in limiting our available data due to imperfect categorization, but it’s there if needed.

 Lastly, the Search Type dropdown lists different types of Google searches, featuring Web (default), Image, News, Shopping, and YouTube.
 These are discreet datasets that do not overlap.